 Dr. Biology: Right.
 Maybe the universities aren't skilled.
 Maybe they aren't as educated as they think they are in this area.
 Maybe they need to go to school. [laughter]

 Bruce: I think that one can argue that.

 Dr. Biology: Well, Bruce Hammock, it's been great.
 I really appreciate you taking the time and I really enjoyed reading about you.
 It was just amazing.

 Bruce: Thank you, Dr. Biology.

-The Ask A Biologist podcast is produced in the campus of Arizona State University and it is recorded in the Grass Roots Studio, housed in the School of Life Sciences, which is a division of the College of Liberal Arts and Sciences.
+The Ask A Biologist podcast is produced on the campus of Arizona State University and it is recorded in the Grassroots Studio, housed in the School of Life Sciences, which is a division of the College of Liberal Arts and Sciences.

-And remember, even though our program is not broadcast live.
-You can still send us your question about biology using our companion website.
-The address is askabiologist.asu.edu or you can just Google the words Ask a Biologist.
+And remember, even though our program is not broadcast live, you can still send us your questions about biology using our companion website.
+The address is askabiologist.asu.edu or you can just Google the words 'ask a biologist'.
 I'm Dr. Biology.

 Dr. Biology.
 (2011, October 02).
 Biology Business (61) [Audio podcast Episode.]
 In Ask A Biologist Podcast.
 Arizona State University School of Life Sciences Ask A Biologist. https://askabiologist.asu.edu/explore/biology-business